abadi199/elm-conf/slides.md

 ???
 So, here are those 3 categories of Collection API look like in Elm.

-We have pairs of command and subscription functions for each read and write actions.
+We have pairs of command and subscription functions for each read and write operations.

-The command is for sending message out to horizon js, and the subscription is to receive the message back from horizon js.
+The command is for sending data or queries out to horizon js,

+and the subscription is to receive the results, or data back from horizon js.

 The modifiers is a little bit different.
 Here, modifiers are implemented as union types